BobbyVillaluz/swimapp/LICENSE.md/README.md

 # Build the App

+Here's an [introduction to PhoneGap](http://docs.phonegap.com/getting-started/), the framework used to create this application.

 Follow [this tutorial](http://docs.phonegap.com/references/desktop-app/open-project/) to import the project into PhoneGap.
 If that procedure fails, try to create a new PhoneGap project and replace the new project files with the Swim App files.

+After importing the project you can [preview the app](http://docs.phonegap.com/getting-started/4-preview-your-app/desktop/) to test its features and interface design.

 Once you have made any desired customizations to the app (or if you're satisfied with the default), you can [build the application](http://docs.phonegap.com/getting-started/5-going-further/) either locally using PhoneGap CLI